Helping Johnny Make Sense of Privacy Policies with LLMs: Results

-While our tool was received generally positively, some participants raised concerns about the reliability of the tool.
-P7 noted that the tool sometimes provided hallucinated information that was incorrect or speculative.
-P8 expressed doubts regarding the source of the information: \textit{\enquote{Sometimes I doubted whether the given information was from the policy itself.
+While participants generally appreciated the tool, concerns about reliability arose.
+P7 suspected hallucinated or speculative information, while P8 questioned the source of the information: \textit{\enquote{Sometimes I doubted whether the given information was from the policy itself.
 It was sometimes expressed more like an assumption}}.
-To improve trust calibration, some suggested to add links to the relevant parts of the privacy policy (P2, P8, P10, P13, P18, P22).
-Others raised concerns about the dynamic nature of the evaluation criteria and that they are not weighted by importance, undermining the comparability and reliability of assessments for them (P3, P9, P12, P17, P22).
-Furthermore, some participants mentioned the scraper not being able to fetch the privacy policy on all websites (P1, P5, P15, P22).
+Participants suggested adding links to the relevant policy sections (P2, P8, P10, P13, P18, P22).
+Concerns were also raised about the dynamic assessment criteria, which some felt lacked weighting by importance, reducing comparability between policies and perceived reliability (P3, P9, P12, P17, P22).
+Some participants mentioned the scraper not being able to fetch the privacy policy on all websites in the free exploration scenario (P1, P5, P15, P22), in which case they quickly switched to another website.